osohq/oso/docs/content/any/guides/policies/index.md

 allow("Zora", "read", "document-1") if 1 = 0;
 ```

-Like the previous rule, this one tries to match the query arguments
-exactly.
-But this rule also has a body, introduced by the keyword
+This rule has a body, introduced by the keyword `if` after the parameter list.
-`if` after the parameter list.
-The body has one condition, which
+The body has one condition.
+In addition to the query arguments matching the rule
-must also be true in order for this rule to match a query. (_We_
+parameters, this condition must be true in order for the rule to match a
-can see that that the condition `1 = 0` is always false, but Polar
+query. (_We_ can see that that the condition `1 = 0` is always false, but Oso
 does not know that; it must perform the comparison each time.)

-We could add more conditions with the logical connective `and`:
+We could add more
+conditions with the logical connective `and`:

 ```polar
 allow("Zora", "read", "document-1") if